lockevod/Karoo-KActions/README.md

 ## Features

-- Automatic sending of notifications to preset numbers.
+- Automatic sending of notifications to preset number.
 - Customizable messages for each type of event.
 - Control of minimum time between messages of the same type.
 - Support for multiple languages.